Word Division: On “word-break,” Soft Hyphens, and Zero-Width Spaces

-Word breaks and hyphenation are sometimes a problem when it comes to little available space but long words: The longer the word and the less space available, the more a layout is “in danger.”
-English appears to be less affected than other languages (I suspect Finnish and also German to be sufficient examples for use of overly long words), but every once in a while a developer looks for ways to “automatically” break words.
+Word breaks and hyphenation are sometimes a problem when it comes to little available space but long words: The longer the word and the less space available, the more a layout is at risk.
+English appears to be less affected than other languages (I suspect Finnish and also German to be good examples for use of overly long words), but every once in a while a developer looks for ways to “automatically” break words.

 Let’s take a look at possible solutions (example page).